Nthompson096/hudsonrock-search-extractor/README.md

 # hudsonrock-search-extractor
 hudsonrock results extractor that connects to the API and displays the results on a terminal.

+## What is hudson rock?

+Hudson Rock is a cybercrime intelligence company founded in 2020 and based in Tel Aviv, Israel.
+The company specializes in providing solutions that help organizations mitigate risks associated with compromised credentials and cyber threats.
+Its products are designed for both threat intelligence professionals and cybersecurity sales teams.

 # How to use

 Clone this repo